MaisarbiL/service-mesh/labs/07-circuit-breaker.md

 ![Terminal](../images/openshift-console-terminal.png)

-Test with [run50.sh](../scripts/run-50.sh) and check that with averagely 3 requests 1 request will response with response code 504
+Test with [run50.sh](../scripts/run-50.sh) and check that response is round robin between 504 and 200

 ```